benspak/d-bac/README.md

-# D-Bac AI Tea - Waitlist System
+# Prime Key Health - Waitlist System

-A complete waitlist system for D-Bac AI Tea with email integration using Resend.
+A complete waitlist system for Prime Key Health with email integration using Resend.

 ## 📁 Project Structure